Tewkesbury railway station

-Tewkesbury railway station was a station on the Midland Railway between Great Malvern and Evesham.
+Tewkesbury railway station was a stop on the Midland Railway between Great Malvern and Evesham.
+It served the town of Tewkesbury, in Gloucestershire, England; it was open for passenger services between 1840 and 1961.

 History

 The first station at Tewkesbury was in the High Street.
 It was originally opened by the Birmingham and Gloucester Railway in 1840 as the terminus of its branch from Ashchurch.
 The first station was replaced in 1864 by a new one built outside the town centre for the Tewkesbury and Malvern Railway.
 This closed on 14 August 1961, when the Ashchurch to Upton-on-Severn passenger service was withdrawn by British Railways (through trains to Great Malvern had previously ceased in December 1952).
 Freight traffic continued until final closure in December 1964.

 The town is currently served by Ashchurch for Tewkesbury railway station, approximately two miles from Tewkesbury.

 Accidents and incidents

 Henry Kirwan, stationmaster, lost his life in an accident in 1858.
 An engine was going towards the quay and Henry Kirwan was on the footplate.
 He jumped off whilst the engine was still in motion when he fell against a wall and was struck by the engine.
 Despite having his foot amputated he later succumbed to his injuries.